Ortus-Solutions/built-with-cfml-box/readme.md

 ## Contributing

 To contribute, fork and star the project.
-Then add your own organization file in the `companies` directory and then append the name of that file ( excluding the extension ), in to the `cfml-rocks.json` array of orgs.
+Then add your own organization file in the `orgs` directory and then append the name of that file ( excluding the extension ), in to the `cfml-rocks.json` array of orgs.
 You may use the schema below for reference.
 Send us your pull request and once validated, we will add it to the repo and site.

 ### Organization/Company Schema - Add in the `orgs` directory